VDM-Maintainer-Group/vdm-capability-library/CONTRIBUTING.md

         json.loads( func(args) )
         ```

-5. Create the Pull Request on Github for code review.
+5. Create the Pull Request on this Github repo for code review.